Ginger Lerner-Wren: Early life and career

-Formerly with the Florida Advocacy Center for Persons with Disabilities, Judge Lerner-Wren was asked to oversee the implementation of a consent decree, as monitor, on behalf of the plaintiffs in a class action affecting treatment conditions and the adequacy of community based treatment of care for discharges at South Florida State Hospital.
-Judge Lerner-Wren was asked to serve in this position due to her expertise in serving persons with disabilities through her court service as Public Guardian of the 17th Judicial Circuit of Florida.
+Early in her career, Lerner-Wren demonstrated a strong commitment to serving vulnerable populations.
+She worked with the Florida Advocacy Center for Persons with Disabilities, where she was appointed to oversee the implementation of a consent decree as a monitor on behalf of plaintiffs in a class action affecting treatment conditions and the adequacy of community-based care for discharges at South Florida State Hospital.